-At the beginning of Year 9 pupils embark on a reduction printing project based on typography.
-They gain inspiration from the work of Peter Blake and Javier Mariscal before designing their own lino print design.
+Year 9 embark on a mask making project.
+They gain inspiration from the work of Cindy Sherman before designing their own work.
 In the second half of the term they are introduced to the work of Duchamp before developing their own painting project inspired by an artist of their choice.

 Key Stage 4

 GCSE Art & Design – EDEXCEL Code: 2FA01 – Specifications

 You will be given challenging themes and projects that will enable you to explore many ideas and materials in an open ended yet structured course.
 You will be able to explore both 2 dimensional and 3 dimensional materials.